Workshop app — daily work

 - Print or PDF a clean copy for the customer or your internal records.

-- Where finance integrations exist, the accounting settings determine how and when information syncs to the downstream ledger.
+- Where finance integrations exist, the accounting settings determine how and when information syncs to the downstream ledger, including whether invoices stay as drafts in Xero or QuickBooks until you approve them.

 Why invoice discipline matters